zsun9/mmbforecastdoc/docs/data.md

 - column D (construction): IDs of the raw data that are required for constructing this new observable

 !!!Note
-    For column D, one can simply list the IDs of all the required raw variables and seperate them with a minus `-` sign.
+    For column D, one can simply list the IDs of all the required raw variables and separate them with a minus `-` sign.

 After the registration, one needs to write down the formula for constructing the new observed variable in the block `construct_observables` of the program `./scripts/get_vintage_data.py`.